Nova8F/Project_1.0/README.md

 Furthermore, our focused analysis on companies producing baby products indicated that Harmon Stores had the highest chemical counts for lead and cadmium.
 These heavy metals pose significant risks to child development, with cadmium in particular being linked to autism.

-- Which brands have the highest frequency of hazardous chemicals?
+2. Which potentially hazardous chemicals have been reported the most?

-Furthermore, our focused analysis on companies producing baby products indicated that Harmon Stores had the highest chemical counts for lead and cadmium.
-These heavy metals pose significant risks to child development, with cadmium in particular being linked to autism.

 Titanium dioxide was by far the most reported chemical which is very concerning as it is considered a carcinogen when in powdered form.
 It doesn’t mean all the products that have been reported are in powdered form but it is concerning to have any carcinogen product to put on your skin.
 The other chemicals have been found to have caused cancer from the graph and at the minimum is skin irritations.
 We, the consumers should be aware of what we put on our bodies as they affect us for the rest of our lives.
 The graph informs about chemicals that were allowed in past products for current consumers to throw away.

+3. Which product categories and subcategories contain the most reports of potentially hazardous chemicals?

+4. What kind of changes were there in the reporting of potentially hazardous chemicals from year to year?

 ## Conclusion